 ● Clogged fuel injectors or air filters

 The function of these things is, obviously, to inject fuel into the engine by sprinkling it evenly.
 Every so often they will get dirty.
 How are you to know that this is the reason why your car eats more food than it needs?
 If the engine loses power and falters and hesitates every now and again, followed by the sound of laboring hard while doing simple things, you should definitely consider cleaning the injectors.
 That being said, you should clean all of them, not only one.

 When it comes to air filters, they are supposed to let just enough air into the engine to enable combustion, while keeping any foreign objects out of the way.
 There may be dust, straws, bugs, or even mice droppings!
 Of course, it impedes the engine’s breathing process.
 Cleaning and replacing the filters isn’t expensive.

 The car is an organism, and it has a heart.
 It’s called engine.
 Your car’s heart needs… hm, lubricating, in this case, so as to reduce friction, absorb heat and oxidation.

 So, how to know if the oil needs changing?
 You should have an oil indicator in your car.
 If not, consider changing it every 3.000 miles.
 Or switch to synthetic oil, if you’re a proud owner of a newer vehicle.
 Contrary to what one would expect, synthetic oils last longer than mineral ones.

 Just like anything else, spark plugs have their own life cycle.
 When they grow old, they don’t function properly, which can cause misfiring.
 The first symptom is, of course, bad fuel economy.
 When performing poorly, these little things can affect your fuel consumption by up to 30%.

-If you are worried about the fuel consumption of your automotive pet, come to our repair shops in Hamilton and Oakville today!
+If you are worried about the fuel consumption of your automotive pet, come to our repair shops in Hamilton and Stoney Creek today!
 We are expecting you!